expectocode/pagong/README.md

     └── style.css
 ```

-Running `tortuga` while inside `myblog` will create the following `dist/` folder, and the tree of your blog now looks like this:
+Running `pagong` while inside `myblog` will create the following `dist/` folder, and the tree of your blog now looks like this:

 ```
 myblog/